nathanstreisky/nathanstreisky.github.io/_posts/2024-12-24-As-the-world-is-a-fucked-up-place.md

 ---
 layout: post
-title: "As the is a fucked-up place"
+title: "As the world is a fucked-up place"
 date: 2024-12-25
 ---